-Join us as we commemorate the 5th anniversary of Superstorm Sandy
+Thank you for joining us as we commemorated the 5th anniversary of Superstorm Sandy

-and stand in solidarity with those recently impacted
+and stood in solidarity with those recently impacted

-On Saturday, October 28th at 10am (RAIN OR SHINE) help us break the
+On Saturday, October 28th at 10am (RAIN OR SHINE) we attempted a

 Guinness Book World Record for "Most Sand Angels Made Simultaneously."